vmware-tanzu/community-edition/docs/site/content/docs/assets/capd-clusters.md

 ⚠️: Tanzu Community Edition support for Docker is **experimental** and may require troubleshooting on your system.

-**Note: You cannot bootstrap a cluster to Docker from a Windows bootstrap machine, only Linux and Mac are supported at this time for Docker cluster deployments.**
+Note: Bootstrapping a cluster to Docker from a Windows bootstrap machine is currently experimental.

 ## Prerequisites